bens4lsu/theskinny-publish/Content/adopv/mmpi.md

 To be honest, I don't really understand what this means, but it kind of seems like they're saying that Mrs. theskinnyonbenny doesn't know how to act like a woman.
 I guess someone should have answered that they do in fact like to draw pictures of flowers.

 Did I mention that this test was developed in the 1940s?
 I'm quite sure that she doesn't conform to the normal picture of a wife in the 40s.
-But even so, I have to again mention that it <i>such</i> a stupid notion to think that you could tell this about someone from how they answer true/false statements.
+But even so, I have to again mention that it *such* a stupid notion to think that you could tell this about someone from how they answer true/false statements.

 But fortunately, the bottom line is this: